 Keep all your electronic gadgets away the moment you step on your bed, even before that.
 Treat yourself to a good book or a hot bath before you go to sleep to keep your mind relaxed.

 - Indulge in physical exercises

 Daily exercise of 30 minutes can work wonders for your mental health and helps a lot in relieving your headaches.
 Tension-related headaches can be relieved with regular breathing exercises.
-Other than that, yoga as we all know is a wonderful stress buster and.
+Other than that, yoga as we all know is a wonderful stress buster.
 It can work wonders for you.